SpotOnInc/renovate-config/README.md

     ```

 3. (Optional) We recommend moving the config to `.github/renovate.json5`.
+4. Be sure that the `Dependency graph` and `Dependabot alerts` are enabled for the repo.
+[Details](https://docs.renovatebot.com/configuration-options/#vulnerabilityalerts).

-4. Merge PR and relax.
+5. Merge PR and relax.
    Renovate will create PRs based on provided schedules.
 By default - you will see Renovate PRs on Mondays.

 ## Development notes